eclipse-sumo/sumo/docs/web/docs/Developer/GUI_Testing.md

 ## Setup

 - Python (at least 2.7) should be installed
-- Install using your package manager (Linux, MacOS) or pip
+- Install using your package manager (Linux, macOS) or pip
   - openSUSE 15.0: `sudo zypper in python2-PyAutoGUI python2-pyperclip scrot` (there are python3 versions too)
   - Windows / ubuntu: [follow the
     docs](https://pyautogui.readthedocs.io/en/latest/install.html)